psi4/psi4numpy/Self-Consistent-Field/README.md

 - `RHF_libJK.py`: A RHF program that uses Psi4's libJK to evaluate J and K matrices.
 - `ROHF_libJK.py`: A ROHF program that uses Psi4's libJK to evaluate J and K matrices.
 - `UHF_libJK.py`: A UHF program that uses Psi4's libJK to evaluate J and K matrices.
-- `CPHF.py`: A Coupled-Perturbed RHF code for dipole polarizabilities with both direct electronic Hessian inversion and iterative solvers.
-- `beta.py`: A Coupled-Perturbed RHF code for first dipole hyperpolarizabilities using the $2n+1$ rule.

 Second-order SCF and Hessians:
 - `SORHF.py`: A second-order RHF program.
 Uses the electronic Hessian to facilitate quadratic convergence.